1. The ONS and statistics

 How was my business selected?

-Businesses are selected from the Inter-Departmental Business Register (IDBR), which is a register of businesses in the UK that are registered for PAYE, VAT or with Companies House.
+Businesses are selected from the Inter-Departmental Business Register (IDBR), which includes businesses and organisations registered for Pay As You Earn (PAYE), Value Added Tax (VAT), or with Companies House.

 Should we be receiving ONS business surveys?